-Dr. Sarah Chynoweth is a researcher, writer, adviser, and facilitator in humanitarian affairs and human rights.
-She has pioneered research and fact-finding missions on reproductive health, sexual violence, and accountability in conflict and disaster settings.
-Working at the interface of research, policy, and practice, Sarah focuses on emerging and under-investigated areas in the humanitarian sector, including masculinities and LGBTQ+ issues, technology and innovation, and new approaches to accountability.
+Dr. Sarah Chynoweth works at the interface of research, policy, and practice in humanitarian affairs and human rights, and has pioneered research and fact-finding missions on reproductive health, sexual violence, and accountability in conflict and disaster settings.
+She focuses on emerging and under-investigated areas in the humanitarian sector, specifically sexual victimization of men and boys, LGBTQ+ issues, and informal approaches to accountability.

 Sarah spearheaded and currently leads the Sexual Violence Project at the Women's Refugee Commission.
 She is also a Research Fellow at the WSD Handa Center for Human Rights and International Justice at Stanford University and an Adjunct Lecturer in Health, Rights and Development at the University of New South Wales.
 In 2016, she led a multi-country study on refugee men and boys in the Syria crisis for UNHCR (2017) and in the Rohingya crisis (forthcoming).

 Sarah lives in Kuala Lumpur and writes science fiction in her spare time.

 Bangladesh, Germany, Haiti, India, Indonesia, Iraq, Israel, Jordan, Kenya, Lebanon, Malaysia, Mongolia, Myanmar, Papua New Guinea, Philippines, Romania, Sri Lanka, Sudan, Thailand, Tibet, Timor Leste, Vietnam